Adinetti/BCurve/README.md

 # Bezier curve creator.

-- To create a simple curve, simply create an empty game object and add a BCurve component to it.
-- For creating a new node click by "Create node" button.

 **DOCUMENTATION.**

-*BCurve.GetPoint:*
+*Curve.CreateNewNode:*
+- Create a new node in the specified coordinates

+*Curve.GetNode*
+- Get node by index

+*Curve.GetPoint*
 - Return point (Vector3) on current curve by current time.
 Time must be from 0 to 1.

+*CurveNode.WithOneTangent*
+- If true node tangents lead the network as one.